v-puppala/Digital-Blockchain-Will/README.md

 **Workflow**

 The customer first relays their social security number to verify they are who they say they are.
 Then they relay their deeds/proofs of ownership to verify that they do indeed own the assets/properties they claim to own.
 This information will be stored in a SQL database and will be verified by the service provider, via manually cross-referencing public records.
-Once we [the provider] is able to corroborate this given information, we then feed the customer's SSN into a hashing function to produce a uniquely identifying string.
+Once we [the provider] is able to corroborate this given information, we then feed the customer's SSN into a hashing function to produce a uniquely identifying hexadecimal string.